 10 Mar Spanish Wine and Cheese Pairing

-If we consider that we have more than 80 types of cheese with 23 of them classified as Protected Designation of Origin (D.O.P – Denominación de Origen Protegida) and 69 types of wine (regions) with the D.O label, according to the respected ICEX, then when it comes to buy a cheese and a bottle of wine, it can become a dilemma.
+If we consider that we have more than 80 types of cheese, with 23 of them classified as Protected Designation of Origin (D.O.P – Denominación de Origen Protegida), and 69 types of wine (regions) with the D.O label, according to the respected ICEX, when it comes to buying cheese and a bottle of wine, it can become a dilemma.

-There are no rules about a good harmony between Spanish wine and cheese.
-The most important thing is to enjoy that moment with pleasure.
-As an advice, it is important to find a wine that can go well along with different varieties of cheese, so you can serve it during the whole dinner at home.
+There are no rules about a good harmony for a Spanish wine and cheese pairing.
+The most important thing is to enjoy the moment with pleasure.
+As advice, it is important to find a wine that can go well along with different varieties of cheese so that you can serve it throughout dinner at home.

-With a red wine from the Priorat, we would suggest a strong “curado” goat or sheep cheese, blue cheese like Valdeón can also be a good option or even a fermented cheese such as a Gaztazarra.
+With a red wine from the Priorat, we would suggest a strong “curado” goat or sheep cheese, and a blue cheese, like Valdeón, could also be a good option.
+Even more so, a fermented cheese such as a Gaztazarra.